 Restaurants can benefit significantly from being active on social media.
-It is a great vehicle to be found by new clients, to reach out to customers who would never have known about your restaurant, to build loyalty in current clients, and a fantastic customer service platform.
+Social Media is a great vehicle to be discovered by new clients, to reach out to customers who would never have known about your restaurant, to build loyalty in current clients, and it is a fantastic customer service platform.
 It can also detract attention from review sites and allow you to control your brand.
 But before you start posting willy-nilly, you need to get yourself organized.
-Follow these steps and your restaurant can have a solid Social Media plan that will yield customers in seats.
+Follow these steps and your restaurant can have a solid Social Media plan that will convert your social media audience into customers in seats.
 This is your sample social media plan to get you started.

 Figure Out Your Digital Audience